odoo/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/serial_numbers.rst

 Manage serial numbers for shipping and receiving
 ================================================

 Serial numbers can be assigned for both **incoming** and **outgoing** goods.
-For incoming goods, lot numbers are assigned directly on the purchase order form.
-For outgoing goods, lot numbers are assigned directly on the sales order form.
+For incoming goods, serial numbers are assigned directly on the purchase order form.
+For outgoing goods, serial numbers are assigned directly on the sales order form.

 Manage serial numbers on receipts
 ---------------------------------